adaapp/testing-dec2021-team1/README.md

 Code
 <br>
-We will be running smoke tests as
+We will be running smoke tests as our preliminary testing to confirm that our build is stable enough for further testing.
+Smoke tests will easily identify small failures, for us to fix.

 Design
 <br>